maayane/PhotoManip/README.md

 tref=PhotoManip_fun.tref_from_P48('./data_formated_aatqzim.txt',band=band,days_rising=days_rising)[0]
 ```

-The code will first show you the light curve and nmber of points to include in the fit, and warn you to adjust the `days_rising` parameter.
+The code will first show you the light curve and number of points to include in the fit, and warn you to adjust the `days_rising` parameter.
 ```python
 ***************************************************
 ******* IMPORTANT CHECK BEFORE YOU PROCEED ********